 Nonetheless, a digital bank will be one with tremendous advantages.
 Even if the costs for setting up will be high, subsequent staff costs, branch network maintenance costs and other overheads attributed to employees will greatly reduce.
-Convenience for the customer is also a great plus which boost confidence and growth.
+Convenience for the customer is also a great plus which boosts confidence and growth.

-Accenture, a firm dealing with digital, technology, strategy and operations, advices that banks need three common themes: – openness, collaboration, and investment in order to stay ahead of the curve in reimagining and reshaping their digital futures.
+Accenture, a firm dealing with digital, technology, strategy and operations, advises that banks need three common themes: – openness, collaboration, and investment in order to stay ahead of the curve in reimagining and reshaping their digital futures.

 Openness involves engaging external technological solutions.
 Large organizations need to have an open approach when it comes to technology as the old conservative way of doing things fizzles out.

-They also need to be open to ideas floated by other organizations in the technology industry as these are the people creating market moving innovations.
+They also need to be open to ideas floated by other organizations in the technology industry as these are the people creating market-moving innovations.

 Banks will need to collaborate with firms in the technology industry.
 This is because new innovations are developed when there are alliances with different sectors.
 An example is the SACCO ATM card which was as a result of banks working with SACCOs to give a solution where everyone wins.

-Another clear example of need for collaboration is the SWIFT payment network, without which transfer of money across regions and countries would be a very difficult and painful process.
+Another clear example of the need for collaboration is the SWIFT payment network, without which transfer of money across regions and countries would be a very difficult and painful process.

 Collaboration with start-ups is still a huge challenge for large banks.
 However, such alliances should be encouraged as start-ups usually come up with the most innovative ideas due to less bureaucracy and more creative ways of thinking and solving problems.

 In the near future, Banks will also need to invest more in digital capital.
-They will need to invest in different technologies; the technological equipment, human capital competent in digital fields and with the right certifications, as well as in innovative ideas.
+They will need to invest in different technologies; technological equipment, human capital competent in digital fields and with the right certifications, as well as innovative ideas.